Grow Your Medical Or Healthcare Business Online With WordPress

 - Checklists for post-surgery recovery

-- Health checklists and charts for specific medical conditions
+- Health checklists and charts for specific conditions

-- Dental checklists – e.g. first visit, maintenance program, cosmetic dentistry, etc.
+- Dental checklists – e.g. first visit, caries prevention program, general dentistry, etc.

-- General charts & infographics (e.g. acidity level of different foods, sleep requirements at different stages of development, etc.)
+- General charts & infographics (e.g. caloric level of different foods, sleep requirements at different stages of development, etc.)

-Providing useful tools, gadgets and applications on your site is a great way to increase visitor engagement and add value to users.
-Health-related calculators, for example, are useful tools to add to your website.
-Other applications could include things like nutritional tools, or even recipes.
+Providing useful tools and applications on your site is a great way to increase visitor engagement and add value to your potential clients.
+Calculators, for example are some of the most popular tools for your website.
+Other tools could include things like nutritional tools, or even recipes.

-In part two of this detailed article, we discuss a number of WordPress-based tools you can use in your website that can also help improve your seo, improve user engagement and generate more traffic to your business.
+In part 2 of this detailed guide, we look at a several online tools you can use in your health or medical website using WordPress plugins that can also help improve your search engine optimization, improve user engagement and drive more visitors to your business.